GarrettHaley/CS-373-DADA/index.md

 - The Regex Coach: Regular Expression syntax/functionality learning aid.
 - Trustedsource.org: Historical & current reputations based on McAfee data.
 - Spamhaus.org: Accepted authoritative source of reputation data.

+During the lab, the Regex coach was very useful but also a little bit difficult to learn.
+Regexes are developed similair to the Yara signatures we used in earlier labs (including this week to compare strings from incoming emails to seperate the ham from the spam.
+The emphasis to gaining accuracy was to improve the regexes because the different between 98% and 99% is very large when on a large scale (i.e, the internet).
+There were two primary methods mentioned for analyzing emails: probability scoring and additive scoring.
+Additive scoring is developing a point threshold for whether an email should be classified as spam and then adjust the points based on various factors disovered about the email.
+Probability scoring (what I used last week for my URL classifier) is idenitifying the programs confidence on whether something is spam based on various indentified parameters.

 #### Research Technique Considerations